 When intimidation and spurious propaganda fail to distract a movement, a conspiracy to infiltrate it and capture its leadership follows.
 The movement is thus annihilated or distorted from within.
 Buddhism, Jainism and the philosophies of saints like Kabir and Raidas were distorted in the same manner.
 Ajivak Dharma was erased.
 Upper castes attempted to appropriate the leadership of the Adihindu movement, but they were not successful.
 That is why Achhootanand did not allow anyone from the upper castes to even preside over the meetings of the Sabha.
 Jigyasu relates this incident:

 “No ruler, king or aristocrat could buy Swami ji off.
 One instance of his boldness is always cited.
 In the course of propagating the principles of Adihindu movement, he went to India’s ancient capital, Kannauj.
 It was decided to hold a huge gathering of the Untouchables there.
 The king of Tirwa helped immensely in setting up the tent and the stage.
 The venue was well decorated.
 Some Untouchables thus thought of asking the king to chair the meeting.
 Many giddy, coward and smooth-tongued Untouchables even went to invite the king.
 However, when Swami ji came to know about it, he fearlessly disapproved of it.
 He clearly said that the meeting of Untouchables cannot be chaired by a king and that it should be chaired only by a deserving Untouchable.
-Consequently, the king wasn’t made the king; Mahatma Ramcharan Kuril, an untouchable leader, was chosen as the chair.
+Consequently, the king wasn’t made the chairperson; Mahatma Ramcharan Kuril, an untouchable leader, was.
 This was a brilliant example of Swami ji’s ancestral pride and fearlessness.”